 Supporting the Creative Economy

 Maine has long been known for its ability to inspire artists, and the islands of the Gulf of Maine have been particularly associated with the production of fine arts and crafts.
-Archipelago, the Island Institute store and gallery, showcases a broad and unique collection of handmade art, craft and design that represents the very best of Maine's islands and coastal communities.
+Archipelago, the Island Institute store and gallery, supports and showcases Maine artists and makers whose work reflects and promotes the beauty and endurance of Maine’s islands and coast.

-Since Archipelago opened in 2000, we have returned nearly $1.5 million to Maine’s artists and makers, providing an important component of the Institute’s work to sustain the economic viability of these special places by diversifying local economies.
+Since opening in 2000, Archipelago has helped advance the careers of more than 1,500 Maine artists and returned more than $2.5 million in commission sales to Maine’s artists and makers, providing an important component of the Institute’s work to sustain the economic viability of these special places by diversifying local economies.

 Shop Archipelago and you will find delightfully special and one-of-a-kind items.
 You’ll also be helping to support one of Maine's greatest natural assets: its island and working waterfront communities.